referencecenter/cim/README.md

 ## Limitations

 These programs do not search text copied from PDFs very effectively.
 For PDFs, you may need to use your browser\'s or your application\'s Find function by pressing Ctrl + F or by right-clicking and selecting \"Find," then searching for \"careers in medicine,\" "\cim\" and \"medcareers.\"

+## Other Uses

+These programs could be adapted for other projects where case-sensitive searching is useful by changing the regular expressions.
+For guidance on using regular expressions in Python, I recommend [\"Pattern Matching with Regular Expressions\"](https://automatetheboringstuff.com/2e/chapter7/ 'Automate the Boring Stuff with Python') from Al Sweigart's [_Automate the Boring Stuff with Python_](https://automatetheboringstuff.com/ 'Automate the Boring Stuff with Python').